LucasLyn/macbookpro9.x-linux/README.md

     $ sudo pacman -S playerctl

-With the dependencies installed, it might be required to configure keybinds in the settings of your graphical session, if they don't work out of box.
+With the dependencies installed, it might be required to configure keybinds in the settings of your graphical session, if they don't work straight away.
-The function keys have some special key codes that are prefixed with `XF86`, such as `XF86AudioMute` for the Audo Mute (F10) key.
+The function keys have some special keycodes that are prefixed with `XF86`, such as `XF86AudioMute` for the Audio Mute (F10) key.
 To find the names of the buttons yourself, you can install ´xorg-xev´ and look at the output in real time:

     $ sudo pacman -S xorg-xev